-what is the opposite of risk averse
+Risk preferences: What’s the opposite of risk averse?

-The opposite of risk averse?
+Risk preferences: What’s the opposite of risk averse?

-We, humans, have a general tendency to avoid taking risks when we can, a notion that we refer to as risk aversion.
-This has the important implication that when we are faced with a choice between a safe payoff and a risky one, we’d opt for the latter only if it entails a sufficient risk premium, which is our compensation (or reward) for bearing risk.

-However, do we always act in a risk-averse manner?
+As humans, we have a natural tendency to avoid taking risks when we can, a notion that we refer to as risk aversion.
+Specifically, when faced with a choice between a safe payoff and a risky one, we’d opt for the latter only if it entails a sufficient risk premium, which is our reward for bearing risk.
+But, do we always act in a risk-averse manner?
 And if not, what is the opposite of risk averse?

-Theoretically, we can come up with three broad types of risk attitude:
+Theoretically, we can come up with three broad types of risk attitudes:

 1. Risk averse